 Corporate Governance Disclosure Requirement The Company's Approach 1.
 Board of Directors Disclose how the board of directors facilitates the exercise of independent supervision over management, including: The Board acts in accordance with the Business Corporations Act (British Columbia); the Company's Notice of Articles and Articles; and other applicable laws and Company policies.
 The Board approves all significant decisions that affect the Company before they are implemented.
 The Board supervises their implementation and reviews the results. (a) identity of directors who are independent.
-The following directors have been determined by the Board to be independent, in accordance with National Instrument 58-101, as they are not members of management and, in the view of the Board, they do not have a relationship which could be reasonably expected to, interfere with the exercise of their independent judgement, other than interests and relationships arising from shareholding: Pierre Lebel, Priscila Costa Lima and Stephen Quin. (b) identity of directors who are not independent and describe the basis for that determination. material relationship w with Sun Valley Gold LL o has been determined to be non-independent as he has a with the Company by virtue of his senior executive position C, which exercises control and direction over Sun Valley Gold aajor shareholder of the Company.
-2. Directorships If a director is presently a director of any other issuer that is a reporting The following proposed directors are currently also directors of other reporting issuers as listed: issuer (or the equivalent) in a jurisdiction, Director Issuer identify both the director and the Pierre Lebel Imperial Metals Corporation (TSX) other issuer.
-Priscila Costa Lima South Star Battery Metals Corp.
-(TSXV) Stephen Quin Hot Chili Limited (ASX, TSXV, OTCQX) Kutcho Copper Corp.
-(TSXV, OTCQX) Bravo Mining Corp.
-(TSXV, OTCQX)
+The following directors have been determined by the Board to be independent, in accordance with National Instrument 58-101, as they are not members of management and, in the view of the Board, they do not have a relationship which could be reasonably expected to, interfere with the exercise of their independent judgement, other than interests and relationships arising from shareholding: Pierre Lebel and Priscila Costa Lima. (b) identity of directors who are not independent and describe the basis for that determination.
+Director Peter Palmedo has been determined to be non-independent as he has a material relationship with the Company by virtue of his senior executive position with Sun Valley Gold LLC, which exercises control and direction over Sun Valley Gold Masters Fund, Ltd., a major shareholder of the Company.
+Director Frank Hallam, who was appointed to the Board following the resignation of Stephen Quin on November 21, 2024, has been determined to be non-independent as he is the Company's current Chief Financial Officer and Corporate Secretary.